AAU-conan/pyperplan/README.md

 **Pyperplan** is a lightweight STRIPS planner written in Python.

+This is a fork of the original Pyperplan repository implementing additional features such as SAS+ support, factored task representation, dominance pruning and qualified dominance.

 Please note that Pyperplan deliberately prefers clean code over fast code.
 It is designed to be used as a teaching or prototyping tool.
 If you use it for paper experiments, please state clearly that Pyperplan